OpenINF-private/homebrew-subzero/README.md

 # Homebrew SubZero
-❄️ Freezing macOS formulae for the Homebrew package manager
+❄️ Icy (freezing, frosty, and cold) macOS formulae for the Homebrew package manager